2022 Oregon Ballot Measure 113: Implementation and legal challenges

 During the 2023 session, Republicans in the state Senate defied Measure 113 and its supporters by continuing to walk out on sessions, depriving the chamber of a quorum.
 In early May 2023, a Republican walkout (led by Senate Minority Leader Tim Knopp and Deputy Senate Minority leader Daniel Bonham) far exceeded ten days.
 By May 18, 2023, nine Republican senators (Knopp, Bonham, Lynn Findley, Bill Hansell, Cedric Ross Hayden, Dennis Linthicum, Art Robinson, Kim Thatcher, and Suzanne Weber), and one Republican-aligned Independent Party senator (Brian Boquist) reached the ten unexcused absence limit set by Measure 113 by refusing to show up and enable votes on bills pertaining to abortion and gun reform in the session.
 Lasting six weeks, it became the longest walkout in both Oregon history and modern American history.
 Oregon Republicans formed a new political action committee to raise campaign funds touting their walkout.

 On May 8, 2023, Cedric Ross Hayden filed a complaint with the Oregon Bureau of Labor and Industries regarding Measure 113 on the grounds of religious discrimination.
 He cited that his Seventh-Day Adventist beliefs prevent him from working on Saturdays, and that the refusal of Senate President Rob Wagner to approve his requests for authorized absences (filed on religious grounds) for Saturdays during this walkout was discriminatory against his religion.
 The investigation of this complaint is projected to conclude by May 2024.

 On August 8, 2023, Secretary of State LaVonne Griffin-Valade confirmed she would enforce the measure and prevent the ten legislators from filing for reelection.
 Five of the Republican Senators, including Knopp and Bonham, filed a lawsuit in response arguing that the measure's wording allowed them to serve one additional term before being barred from reelection, citing that the penalty would only apply after the end of the current legislative term, which would end after the 2024 election and the 2026 election, respectively.
-Therefore, they argued, the law should have only rendered them ineligible for the 2028 and 2030 elections.
+Therefore, they argued, the law should have only disqualified them for the 2028 and 2030 elections.
 Three Senators, including Knopp, filed for reelection in September citing this interpretation of the measure.
 On October 24, the Oregon Supreme Court agreed to hear the case, and on February 1, 2024, ruled unanimously against the Republican senators.

 On December 15, 2023, a federal district court judge rejected a separate legal challenge to block the implementation of Measure 113 under the First and Fourteenth Amendments of the United States Constitution, finding that the measure was working as intended by Oregon voters.
 The judge cited the 2011 Nevada Commission on Ethics v.
 Carrigan ruling by the U.S. Supreme Court in dismissing the challenge.